 Looking for the hard copy version?
 Click here.

-EBOOK-Hi-Impact Reading Strategies
+EBOOK-Hi-Impact Reading Strategies (All Levels)

 This book is for language teachers—world language teachers, heritage language teachers, ELL teachers and EFL teachers.
 It was born out of over 30 years of teaching in classrooms from middle school to college, and it is meant to be both inspirational and practical—a way to get students engaged with reading and keep them there.
 The focus is on real applications and real understanding of how to teach reading and justification from researchers and classroom experts.
 The book is filled with quotes by these experts to help justify your case for extensive reading and to encourage you that you are on track with it.

 Everyone from new teachers to veterans will benefit from the hands-on approach here.
 There are citations from scholars in second language acquisition and classroom teachers to appease curiosity and convince skeptical colleagues and administrators that high volume reading works.